-Throughout the Middle Ages, European Christian armies attacked Jewish communities.
-Jews were also falsely blamed for causing the Black Death.
-They were forced in some places in Europe to live in ghettos and wear identifying badges.
-In other places, they were driven away entirely.
+In other places, Jews were driven away entirely.
 This happened in 1492.
 King Ferdinand and Queen Isabella forced Jews to leave the Iberian Peninsula unless they converted.
-But in the 1500s, not even conversion was enough to save Jews in Spain.
-The claim emerged among many Christians that those born as Jews had "Jewish blood."
+But in the 1500s, not even conversion was enough to save Jews in Spain, as Jews who converted still faced suspicion and the idea that they were tainted by having "Jewish blood."
 This claim stated that conversion to Christianity did not change Jews' fundamental identity.